anampc/Uva_ENOS_Cover_Bleaching/README.md

 ### Description:

-This repository compiles and analyzes coral cover, bleaching and mortality data from 1980-2018.
+This repository compiles and analyzes coral cover, bleaching and mortality data from 1980-2018 for the paper "Increased dominance of heat-tolerant symbionts creates resilient coral reefs in near-term ocean warming" doi: 10.1073/pnas.220238812

 </br>